Eritrean War of Independence: 1980s

-In December 1980 the government launched a relatively small attack, which petered out without military gains to either side.
+In December 1980, the government launched a relatively small attack, which petered out without military gains to either side.
 1981 passed without a major military offensive.

 The alliance between the EPLF and the ELF which had held since 1975 began to break, and quickly developed into an irrevocable split.
 There were some armed clashes between the groups, for instance in August 1980, but large-scale civil war was avoided in part because of military weakness of the ELF.
-The Tigray People's Liberation Front (TPLF) assisted the EPLF in its attacks on ELF positions.
+The Tigrayan People's Liberation Front (TPLF) assisted the EPLF in its attacks on ELF positions.
 Most of the ELF fighters retreated into Sudan, where they were detained and disarmed by the Sudanese government.
 The last major group arrived in Karakon, eastern Sudan, in 1981.

-After the comparative lull of 1980–1, 1982 was to be the worst year of war in Eritrea to date, in which the government made an all-out attempt to crush the EPLF.
+After the comparative lull of 1980–81, 1982 was to be the worst year of war in Eritrea to date, in which the government made an all-out attempt to crush the EPLF.
 It was named the Red Star Campaign in response to the planned US "Bright Star" exercises in the Middle East.
 Mengistu Haile Mariam then went to Asmara to personally oversee the offensive himself.
-The Red Star Campaign involved the largest number of troops ever deployed in Eritrea—more than 120,000 were involved in the attacks on the EPLF base areas.
+The Red Star Campaign involved the largest number of troops ever deployed in Eritrea—more than 80,000 were involved in the attacks on the EPLF base areas.
 The forcefully conscripted soldiers in the Ethiopian ranks were used for massive assaults on the EPLF positions around Nakfa, in the hope that sheer weight of numbers would overrun the rebel lines.
 The offensive involved an unprecedented use of air power and toxic gas.
-The EPLF had to equip it's fighters with homemade gas masks.
+The EPLF had to equip its fighters with homemade gas masks.
 Despite inflicting devastating casualties on the EPLF, the Ethiopians failed to breakthrough the rebel lines.
 The Red Star offensive failed.
-By May 1982, it had failed to capture Nafka, and it was unofficially abandoned on June 20.
+By May 1982, it had failed to capture Nakfa, and it was unofficially abandoned on June 20.
 The EPLF was even able to counter-attack and push government lines back.
 Having been launched with huge publicity, the offensive ended in complete silence from the government media.